golangci/golines/README.md

    - __Program:__ `golines`
    - __Arguments:__ `$FilePath$ -w`
    - __Output paths to refresh:__ `$FilePath$`
-3. In the "Advanced Options" section uncheck the __Auto-save edited files to trigger the watcher__ setting
+3. In the "Advanced Options" section, uncheck the __Auto-save edited files to trigger the watcher__ setting
 4. Confirm by clicking OK
 5. Activate your newly created file watcher in the Goland settings under "Tools" -> "Actions on save"